Ian-morphling/public_showcase/ecommerce_llm_recommender/readme_llm.md

 This project demonstrates a Retrieval-Augmented Generation (RAG) pipeline combined with multi-agent orchestration for personalized and explainable product recommendations based on Amazon Electronics 5-core reviews.

-The system is designed for technical scalability, modularity, and explainability, demonstrating LLM integration, vector search, and agentic AI workflows
+The system is designed for modularity, scalability, and explainability, demonstrating LLM integration, vector search, and agentic AI workflows

 [Streamlit UI available](https://ecomm-recommender.streamlit.app/)